rreicks13/nestjs-starter/README.md

 $ npm run start:prod
 ```

-Open a browser to localhost:5005/api/things to get a list of all the current "things"
+Open a browser to localhost:5005 to get a list of all the available endpoints

 ## Test